Frequently Asked Child Development Questions

 Yes.
 Each year, both of our Preschool classrooms move up to our GA Pre-K program as long as our currently enrolled parents indicate their desire to remain with us.

 Yes, our summer camp runs throughout June and July following the end of the Pre-Kindergarten school year.
 Children who have completed our Pre-K program are eligible to attend.
-This program is also open to children from five to eight years of age in the community.
+This program is also open to children in the community who are rising pre-kindergartners and rising kindergartners.
+For more information CLICK HERE.